RamilHinshaw/LotusEngine/README.md

-mkdir /build then CD into build and compile with 'cmake .' then run make VERY EARLY ALPHA!
+#VERY EARLY ALPHA!

+## Build

+### Linux
+- git clone this project
+- cd into project and mkdir /build directory
+- cd into /build and compile as cmake ..
+- run make